We're all on a quest for the elixir of life.

 Some are familiar, others not.

-These are phytochemicals, plant chemicals, that protect the host plant from infections and give them their distinctive colors.
+That protect the host plant from infections and give them their distinctive colors.

 Move over blueberries, pomegranates, and Merlot!